 Working papers

-This paper builds a dynamic general equilibrium housing model to propose a new mechanism for explaining how credit supply shocks can generate housing boom-bust episodes.
-The model highlights how investors' capital allocation links to real estate dynamics, focusing on credit-constrained firms rather than credit-driven household demand.
-The model embeds a credit cycle, which generates an endogenous bust without an explicit shock reversal.
-Additionally, the model explains several other typical housing macro dynamics, such as house price momentum, large consumption elasticities out of housing wealth, and decreasing interest rates during a sustained house price boom.
-Quantitatively, the model can match the observed U.S. house price increase during the early 2000s.
+This paper develops a dynamic general equilibrium housing model to explain how credit supply shocks drive housing boom-bust cycles with excess house price volatility.
+The model introduces a novel mechanism linking investors’ capital allocation to real estate dynamics, emphasizing credit-constrained firms rather than household borrowing.
+It embeds an endogenous credit cycle, generating a bust without requiring an explicit shock reversal.
+The model also captures key housing market dynamics, including house price momentum, large consumption elasticities from housing wealth, and declining interest rates during the boom.
+Quantitatively, it explains much of the early 2000s U.S. house price surge, attributing it to credit relaxation that increased long-run aggregate productivity by 9–13%.
+The large productivity effects suggest that the economic costs of macroprudential policies restricting credit access may be significantly higher than previously thought.

 This paper studies the macroeconomic significance of occupational talent allocation.
 I use Finnish administrative microdata to estimate a Roy model of occupational choice with unobservable skill and preference heterogeneity.
 I show that workers' sorting behavior changes have not driven aggregate productivity growth in the recent past.
 Holding skill distribution fixed, potential future gains for aggregate productivity by improving sorting are also limited.
 However, different time trends on occupational sorting patterns explain up to 40% of relative wage growth in certain occupations during 1995 - 2005.
 In particular, differential occupational sorting between genders explains 3.5 percentage points, or 16%, of the gender earnings gap.
 When accompanied by changes in the skill distribution, workers' occupational sorting behavior also matters for aggregate output.
 Removing gender differences in skills, in particular, would lead to a 28% higher GDP effect than complete gender equalization with identical sorting patterns.
 I augment this analysis by leveraging the staggered implementation of the Finnish Comprehensive School Reform to discipline another counterfactual exercise.
 I use the model to decompose the reform effect into its skill and sorting components.
 I show that the reform's differential impact on women increased aggregate productivity by one percent, half of which was due to the sorting channel.